wrdrd/docs/docs/consulting/software-development.rst

 .. index:: Version Control
 .. index:: VCS
 .. index:: RCS
-.. _revision-control:
+.. _revision control:

 Revision Control
 ++++++++++++++++++
 | Wikipedia: https://en.wikipedia.org/wiki/Revision_control
+| Docs: :ref:`Tools > Version Control Systems <vcs>`

-Revision control is a change management strategy for a project repository.
+Revision control, or *version control*, is a change management strategy for a project repository.

 * There is a better way than emailing which version of what the attachment was named